MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

 ::: moniker range="o365-worldwide"

-To install the Office apps, go to the [Admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+To install the Office apps, go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.

 ::: moniker-end